tkmarsh/AutoSSH/README.md

 `chmod +x` and `cp`/`mv` the script into `/usr/bin` for easy access.

-You can find the MAC address of the devices ethernet and wifi interfaces by running `ifconfig` and checking the HWaddr field.
+You can find the MAC address of the devices ethernet and wifi interfaces by locally running `ifconfig` and checking the HWaddr field.